CIRO Cybersecurity for Canadian Wealth-Management Firms: A 2026 Compliance Guide

 Do small wealth firms need an internal security team?

-No. A small or mid-size firm can meet expectations with a security-led managed IT provider or an internal lead, as long as the core controls are in place and the firm can produce evidence when asked.
+No. A small or mid-size firm can meet expectations with a security-led managed IT provider or 1 internal lead, as long as the core controls are in place and the firm can produce evidence when asked.

 What core controls should every wealth firm have?